lowRISC/opentitan/doc/security/specs/device_life_cycle/_index.md

 ### Security IC Platform Protection Profile with Augmentation Packages

-OpenTitan’s Device Life Cycle design may support the PP084 TOE[^3] life cycle phase requirements including the composite product life cycle phases.
+OpenTitan's Device Life Cycle design may support the PP084 TOE[^3] life cycle phase requirements including the composite product life cycle phases.

 The list of TOE life cycle phases is available here for reference, See